-Please contact Aetna or Meridian (at the contact information in section 2.2) or SWMBH Member Services department at 1-800-676-5814 for more information on transportation assistance.
-You must call at least 3 days before your appointment.
+Please contact Aetna or Meridian (at the contact information in section 2) or SWMBH Member Services department at 1-800-676-5814 for more information on transportation assistance.

 4.7 What Should You Do if You Are Billed?

 If a provider sends you a bill instead of sending it SWMBH, you should not pay the bill yourself.
 If you do, we may not be able to pay you back.
 If you have paid for your covered services or if you have gotten a bill for covered medical services, see section 7 to learn what to do.